The Spotnicks: History

 In 1963, "Amapola" became one of their most successful singles in their home country, staying at No. 1 in Sweden for eight weeks.
 They appeared in the film Just for Fun, continued to tour widely, and recorded their second album, The Spotnicks in Paris.
 That year, drummer Ove Johansson left and was replaced by an Englishman, Derek Skinner (born 5 March 1942, London).
-Two years later, Skinner was replaced briefly by Jimmie Nicol, who had drummed with The Beatles on the Danish, Dutch and Australian leg of their 1964 tour, while Ringo Starr recovered from having his tonsils removed.
+Two years later, Skinner was replaced briefly by Jimmie Nicol, who had drummed with The Beatles on the Danish, Dutch and Australian legs of their 1964 tour, while Ringo Starr recovered from having his tonsils removed.

 In 1964 and 1965, The Spotnicks expanded their popularity in Germany and Japan, reaching No. 1 in Japan in 1966 with "Karelia".
 Elsewhere, however, they became less successful as popular music tastes changed.
-In 1965 the band was joined by organist, vocalist Peter Winsnes (born 9 March 1944, Molndal, Sweden).
+In 1965 the band was joined by organist and vocalist Peter Winsnes (born 9 March 1944, Molndal, Sweden).
 Nicol left in February 1967 and was replaced by Tommy Tausis (22 March 1946–30 March 2022).
 Thelin also left in 1967 and was replaced by Magnus Hellsberg (born 6 November 1944).
 Winsnes left in 1968 and organist Goran Samuelsson joined in 1969.
 The group, having undergone many personnel changes, split up in 1970 after releasing their fifteenth album, The Spotnicks Back in the Race.
 Yet the band was still popular in Japan, and it soon reformed under Winberg's control in 1971 at the request of a Japanese record label.

 Winberg continued to lead versions of The Spotnicks, occasionally including Lander and/or Thelin, on tour and in recordings.
 In 2013, Winberg and Lander announced that they would be undertaking a final tour, finishing in May 2014.
 The Spotnicks played their very last concert on 30 March 2019, at Musikens Hus, Gothenburg.

 Johansson died on 8 April 2017.
 Winberg died on 3 January 2020.
 Lander died on 3 May 2020.
 Tausis died on 30 March 2022.